KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 6. Get the course files
     * For some exercises, we provide some basic code to help you get started
     * This code is hosted in a [GitHub repository](https://github.com/KULeuven-Diepenbeek/osc-exercises).
-If that sounds like Chinese to you, no worries: the Software Engineering course will explain all about Git and version control soon
+If that sounds like Gobbledygook to you, no worries: the Software Engineering course will explain all about Git and version control soon
     * For now, you just need to execute following commands in the terminal:
         * Install git: `sudo apt update && sudo apt install -y git`
+        * Go to your home directory: `cd ~/`
         * Download the course files: `git clone https://github.com/KULeuven-Diepenbeek/osc-exercises.git course-files`
-            * This will create a new directory named "course-files" containing the necessary items
+            * This will create a new directory named "course-files" containing the necessary items.
+You can verify this by typing `ls -al`

 You should now be ready to follow along with the classes!